guizama/guizama/README.md

 ## 🚀 About Me

 - 👨‍💻 Tech Lead working with .NET (C#) and distributed systems
-- 🏗️ Strong focus on Clean Architecture, DDD, and Microservices
+- 🏗️ Strong focus on Clean Architecture, DDD, BDD and Microservices
 - ☁️ Experience with cloud environments (Azure)
 - ⚡ Passion for high-performance, event-driven architectures
 - 👥 Leading teams, mentoring engineers, and driving technical decisions